This page lists information/tips/reminders for maintaining this website.

 If a programming language is added to the cheat sheets, update these pages in this order: cheatsheets.js Search Programming Language Cheat Sheets The Universal Function Library Project [feature recommendations] Online Compilers Timeline of New Features - Programming Language Comparison Documentation Links - Programming Language Cheat Sheets

 What's New?
 Remember to add a 'year' header for each year.
 JEE.js Remember to keep the date up-to-date.
+(When you update a file, remember to update the date.)

 Typical tags within square brackets, include: [also [note [can use [e.g. [WARNING [requires [or [for 'UFL' lines only] [type [beforehand [MAJOR WARNING [afterwards [see also [item order [algorithm [version [inverse [alias [deprecated [workaround [non-standard [e.g. for BBCode]